afarooqui98/gem5_GUI/docs/user_guide.md

 [[Bobby] This reads a bit 'clunky' to me.
 Consider rephrasing to something like "The gem5 GUI builds atop gem5. gem5 must be compiled and run within a linux operating system..."

-gem5 requires the linux operating system to run, [[Bobby] Let's not undersell ourselves, this is gem5 restriction, not specifically one with the GUI] ~~so the GUI does not support cross platform developmen~~.
+The gem5 GUI builds atop gem5. gem5 must be compiled and run within a linux operating system. [[Bobby] Let's not undersell ourselves, this is gem5 restriction, not specifically one with the GUI] ~~so the GUI does not support cross platform developmen~~.
 You need to have a compiled gem5 installation on your machine as well.
-Visit [gem5 download](http://www.m5sim.org/Download) for instructions on how to setup gem5.
+Visit [gem5 download](http://www.gem5.org/documentation/general_docs/building) for instructions on how to setup gem5.

 [[Bobby] Please don't reference m5sim.org.
 It's ancient (and should be removed).
 If there are anyother instances of this in the documentation please change to an equivelant page on gem5.org.
 In this case, gem5 building and download instructions can be found here: http://www.gem5.org/documentation/general_docs/building]